ietf/tao/Tao.md

 ## 1 Introduction

-The Internet Engineering Taskforce (IETF) is the largest standard development organization (SDO) for the Internet.
+The Internet Engineering Task Force (IETF) is the largest standard development organization (SDO) for the Internet.
 Since its early years, participation in the IETF has grown phenomenally.
 In-person attendance at face-to-face meetings